suyashmishra20003/angular_concepts/11-template-driven-form/start/TemplateDrivenForms.md

 # Need of Angular forms
 - When a normal html form is submitted, it reloads the page by making an HTTP request to the server.
 Since we create a single page app using angular, we can say that it will restart the complete Angular app.
 - To avoid this, we need Angular's help to stop this default behavior.
 This can be achieved using `Template driven form or Reactive forms` in Angular.
 Using any one of these two approaches makes working with forms easier.
+- Any button situated inside the HTML form tag is by Default a submit button.
 ## Advantages & Disadvantages Template driven form & Reactive forms
 Template-driven forms and reactive forms are two approaches to handling forms in Angular, and each has its own set of advantages and disadvantages.